West Dunbartonshire

 West Dunbartonshire (Wast Dunbairtonshire; Siorrachd Dhùn Breatann an Iar, [ˈʃirˠəxk ɣum ˈpɾʲɛht̪ən̪ˠ əɲ ˈiəɾ]) is one of the 32 local government council areas of Scotland.
-The area lies to the north-west of the City of Glasgow and contains many of Glasgow's commuter towns and villages.
+The area lies to the north-west of the Glasgow City council area and contains many of Glasgow's commuter towns and villages.
 West Dunbartonshire also borders Argyll and Bute, East Dunbartonshire, Renfrewshire and Stirling.

 The council area was formed in 1996 from the former Clydebank district and the eastern part of Dumbarton district, which had both been part of Strathclyde Region.

 West Dunbartonshire has three main urban areas: Clydebank, Dumbarton and the Vale of Leven.
 The area also includes the intervening rural areas, including the Kilpatrick Hills and the south-eastern bank of Loch Lomond.
 The council is based at 16 Church Street in Dumbarton, although Clydebank is the largest town.

 History

 West Dunbartonshire was created in 1996 under the Local Government etc. (Scotland) Act 1994, which abolished the regions and districts which had been created in 1975, replacing them with unitary council areas.
 West Dunbartonshire covered the area of the abolished Clydebank district and the eastern part of Dumbarton district.
 In a referendum in 1994 the largely rural western part of the old Dumbarton district, including the town of Helensburgh, had voted to join Argyll and Bute rather than stay with Dumbarton.

 The 1994 act originally named the new district "Dumbarton and Clydebank", but the shadow authority elected in 1995 requested a change of name to "West Dunbartonshire", which was agreed by the government before the new council area came into force.